 Once you get your mammogram, your radiologist will read the scan and inform you if your breast tissue is dense.
 To get a sense of what the radiologist is looking at, follow this general rule: the dark areas on a mammogram are fatty tissue; the white areas are dense tissue.

 But what actually is that white tissue?
-Generally speaking, it is a combination of fibrous tissue and the structures that make milk during pregnancy and lactation.
-If the tissue you see on your mammogram is predominantly white, then you likely have dense breast tissue.
+All breasts are made of fat and breast tissue.
+Generally speaking, breast tissue is a combination of fibrous tissue and the structures that make milk during pregnancy and lactation.
+Some women have more fat than breast tissue, while others have more breast tissue than fat.

-Why Does Breast Tissue Density Matter?
+Why Does Breast Density Matter?

 Dense breast tissue is fairly common, but it does require more proactive and intensive care than less dense tissue.
 Don’t let that intimidate you, though.
 With the right knowledge, you can approach your breast care with confidence.
 Here are some important things you should know about dense breast tissue:

-Dense tissue does carry a higher risk of developing breast cancer.
+2. Dense tissue does carry a higher risk of developing breast cancer.
 Statistics show that women with extremely dense tissue are 4 times more likely to be diagnosed with breast cancer than those with fatty breasts.

 The first thing you should do is keep getting your mammogram regularly.
-You should continue doing this, even if you don’t have dense breast tissue.
+You should continue doing this, even if you don’t have dense breasts.
 Any other tests you have done should be in addition to (NOT in place of) your mammogram.
 That being said, you should be even more vigilant in your self breast exams if you have dense tissue.
 You should report lumps or other changes in your breasts to your doctor right away, even if you just had a traditional mammogram.

-Breast MRI—A very accurate test for breast cancer, breast MRI is done by injecting contrast dye into your body and then doing an MRI of the breast.
+3. Breast MRI—A very accurate test for breast cancer, breast MRI is done by injecting contrast dye into your body and then doing an MRI of the breast.
 Breast MRI can be expensive and is a good option for people who need an accurate test, especially those with family history or test results showing atypical cells.